ally104/lexycrypt/README.rst

 * Save self.char_array to a database, such that: author[messages: [message: accessors: [api_key_1, api_key_2, api_key_n]]]
 * Allow them to decrypt by providing a link to the image
+* Allow removal of access tokens from message list

 Additional Notes